‘The fever’s got to break’: When will there be a House speaker?

 It remains unclear when there will be a new speaker of the House elected, as Republican Leader Kevin McCarthy scrambles to garner support for his flailing bid for the speakership.

-Mr McCarthy and his allies remain unsure if they have the votes to support the motion to adjourn, according to CNN.

-The GOP leader lost three votes to become speaker on Tuesday, coming short of the 218 votes he needs for a majority in the chamber.
+The GOP leader has lost 11 votes in three days to become speaker this week, coming short of the 218 votes he needs for a majority in the chamber.

-Mr McCarthy didn’t appear to have the votes on Wednesday morning either, with a consensus building among some that he may never do so.

 The number of votes needed to clinch the gavel may change if some members-elect vote “present” or choose not to appear for votes, meaning that the threshold for a majority is lower, something which appears unlikely to happen.